chris17453/ADV51-posting/docs/_sources/post_so.md.txt

 # Notes
 - Item quantity in BKICLOC (location/part) must be >= than what the invoice needs or it will fail. this is one of the checks.
+- posting used 2 databases, GPACIFIC and JADVDATA, the details are in the database document
+- the code will only look at the individual table, and not the database name, the databases are mapped

 ## SQL Code